Research Grants

 • Travel, equipment, and supplies required by a PI to conduct their research must appear on the budget form and be explained in detail.

-• Any supporting documentation resulting from WNP-funded research, such as oral history tapes, photographs, collections, and specimens, becomes the property of the NPS; the PI and park superintendent are responsible for following current NPS policies and procedures involving disposition of such documents or items.
+• Any supporting documentation resulting from WNP-funded research (e.g., oral history tapes, photographs, collections, and specimens) becomes the property of the NPS.
+The PI and park superintendent are responsible for complying with current NPS policies and procedures regarding the disposition of materials.

-Non-Qualified Expenses: WNP will not provide monies for the following and may deny funding if such are included:
+Non-Qualified Expenses: WNP will not provide funds for the following and will deny funding if such are included:

-• Administrative or overhead costs of other organizations and institutions.
+• Administrative or overhead costs charged by affiliated organizations or institutions.

 Multiyear Projects